zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 Effectively, this forbids the `BindingIdentifier_Await : await` production.

-The spec explains that the reason for having this production but defining it as a Syntax Error by the static semantics is because of interference with automatic semicolon insertion.
+The spec explains that the reason for having this production but defining it as a Syntax Error by the static semantics is because of interference with automatic semicolon insertion (ASI).

-Remember that automatic semicolon insertion (ASI) kicks in when the code is syntactically incorrect.
-It tries to add semicolons to make the code syntactically correct.
+Remember that ASI kicks in when we're unable to parse a line of code according to the grammar productions.
+ASI tries to add semicolons to satisfy the requirement that statements and declarations must end with a semicolon.
 (We'll describe ASI in more detail in a later episode.)

 Consider the following code (example from the spec):